 If you only requested mediation and the mediation does not resolve your dispute, you can ask the mediator to convert your request to due process.
 You can also ask to change your mediation request to a due process request before mediation takes place.
-To do this, you will need to send a request in writing to the Office of Special Education Policy and Dispute Resolution.
+To do this, you will need to send a request in writing to the Office of Special Education.
 See Dispute Resolution Forms, Policies and Procedures (from the New Jersey Department of Education) for more information about converting “mediation only” requests.

 I was told I have to go to a resolution meeting.
 What is that?

 If you file a request for due process, before a due process hearing is held, you will be required to have a meeting with the school district to see if you can resolve your dispute without a hearing.
 This meeting is called a resolution meeting.
 Resolution meetings must be held within 15 days of filing for due process.
 If you filed for due process about a discipline matter, the resolution meeting must be held within seven days of when you filed for due process.

 You must attend the resolution meeting, unless you and the school district agree to attend mediation or agree not to have the resolution meeting.
 The resolution meeting is a chance for you and the school district to try to resolve the matter without going to court.
 You have the right to bring a lawyer with you to this meeting.
 If you do, the school district may also bring a lawyer.
 If you do not have an attorney at the meeting, the school district may not have an attorney.
 What is said at a resolution meeting is not confidential.
 This is different from mediation.
 Everything said at mediation is confidential.